 The state of Jalisco is often referred to as Mexico's heartland.
 This is the region responsible for tequila, Mariachi music, and the Tapatio culture.
 It also contains the next largest Mexican city after the capital, which is Guadalajara.

 Guadalajara is the largest city in Jalisco and the second largest city in Mexico, with a metropolitan area population of over 4 million people.
 It is composed of several municipalities which have grown together, the largest of which are Guadalajara itself, Tlaquepaque, Tonalá, Tlajomulco, El Salto, and Zapopan.
-The city rests at an elevation of about 5,000 feet (about 1,650 metres).
+The city rests at an elevation of about 1,650 metres.